Encoding Strategies for Long-Term LearningEncoding Strategies for Long-Term Learning - students learning in classroom

 • Consolidation through spacing and sleep

-• Strengthening through retrieval practice
+• Strengthening through retrieval practise

 • Teachers who address all three processes maximise their impact on long-term learning.